 This sole consideration, independently of many others, shows how ridiculous it is to believe that a country can always and constantly export more than it imports.
-It would be quickly arrested merely

-The operation of exchange, on the contrary, mingles itself with that of banking, and complicates it when funds are to be transported from one country to another : for the sum which is received at Paris. and for which a bill is given on London, has been deposited in French money and will be paid in English money.
-We must ascertain then the concordance of these two monies, and determine how much pure metal is contained in each, according to the known laws of their fabrication.
+It would be quickly arrested merely by the course of exchange.
+But we are not yet come to the examination of the reveries on the pretended balance of commerce; it suffices to have made this observation.
+The operation of exchange, on the contrary, mingles itself with that of banking, and complicates it when funds are to be transported from one country to another: for the sum which is received at Paris, and for which a bill is given on London, has been deposited in French money and will be paid in English money.
+We must ascertain then the concordance of these two monies, and determine how much pure metal is contained in each, according to the known laws of their manufacture.
 We must estimate too, at least approximately, what the pieces of money in the two countries may have lost since they have been in circulation.
-Hence it is that all other things being equal, less is demanded to pay the same sum in any country, when the money is ancient, and has consequently suffered much waste by use, and by the fraud of clippers, than when it is quite new and untouched : for in the latter case it contains really more metal, and the bearer of the bill will receive more for the same sum.
-This ex. change is yet another source of profit for the hankers.
+Hence it is that all other things being equal, less is demanded to pay the same sum in any country, when the money is ancient, and has consequently suffered much waste by use, and by the fraud of clippers, than when it is quite new and untouched: for in the latter case it contains really more metal, and the bearer of the bill will receive more for the same sum.
+This exchange is yet another source of profit for the bankers.

-To this all the operations of exchange and banking are reduced, which as we see are very simple, and would be very clear if all coins bore the name of their weight and the mark of their standard value; and if pedantry and charlatanism had not concealed and disguised notions so common, under a multitude of barbarous names and cant terms, such as the initiated aloue can understand.
+To this all the operations of exchange and banking are reduced, which as we see are very simple, and would be very clear if all coins bore the name of their weight and the mark of their standard value; and if pedantry and charlatanism had not concealed and disguised notions so common, under a multitude of barbarous names and cant terms, such as the initiated alone can understand.